perl5-dbi/dbi/doc/DBI::Changes.md

     Fixed DBI::ProxyServer to not create pid files by default.
       References: Ubuntu Security Notice USN-70-1, CAN-2005-0077
-      Thanks to Javier FernÃ¡ndez-Sanguino PeÃ±a from the Debian Security Audit Project, and Jonathan Leffler.
+      Thanks to Javier Fernández-Sanguino Peña from the Debian Security Audit Project, and Jonathan Leffler.
     Fixed some tests to work with older Test::More versions.
     Fixed setting $DBI::err/errstr in DBI::PurePerl.